The Life of Leon

 Lyrics

-The distorted vocals are a result of using the small Vox Pathfinder 15 as a preamp before running it into the recorder and increasing the Vox gain to saturate the signal.
+The distorted vocals are a result of using a small Vox Pathfinder 15 as a preamp and increasing the Vox gain to saturate the signal before running it into Acid.
 This technique was also used on sHIFT.

 © 2007 studio l leon.
 All rights reserved.